 Floured veal cutlets in a skillet; seared veal cutlets in a skillet.

-2. Flip the cutlets and sear the other side.
-Transfer to a serving platter and repeat with the remaining cutlets, adding more butter and oil if needed.
+2. Flip the veal scallopine and cook until the second side is golden brown, about 1 ½ minutes.
+Transfer to a serving platter and cover loosely with foil to keep warm.
+Repeat with the remaining cutlets, adding more butter and oil if needed.

 A person pouring white wine into a skillet; a person pouring chicken stock into a skillet of sliced lemons.